Infilonic/sm-mod-api-doc/README.md

 # Contributing
 If you're interested in contributing to this repository, refer to the contribution guidelines.
-Remember that this repository only contains information avout *undocumented* facilities of the game.
+Remember that this repository only contains information about *undocumented* facilities of the game.